 With these details, the candidate will be able to complete the MICAT Registration after paying the application fee.

-The test fees for MICAT is 1985/- for each attempt.
-The application fee for the MICAT Exam must be paid online with an option of offline payment.
-The online options for payment of the application fee of MICAT 2021 are expected to be:
+The test fee for MICAT is 2100/- for each attempt.
+The application fee for the MICAT Exam must be paid online with an option of the offline payment.
+The online options for payment of the application fee of MICAT 2024-2026 are:

 Debit Card/ Credit Card